argha1992/Transport-on-active-membrane/README.md

 ## Examples
 To help you get started, here are some example commands and expected outcomes:

-Correlated Flow Analysis MARTINI lipids: Run correlated_flow.py to analyze how lipid molecules move relative to each other over time within a radius.
+Correlated Flow Analysis MARTINI lipids: Run correlated_flow.py to analyze how pure DPPC molecules move relative to each other over time within a radius.
 This script outputs a .txt file containing the radial distribution functions and displacement-displacement correlation as a function of radius.

-Mean Squared Displacement Analysis for MARTINI lipids: Use msd_grid_timeavg.py to calculate the time-averaged MSD of selected atoms or lipids in a grid box.
-This script outputs a .txt file containing the timestep and MSD for each grids.
+Mean Squared Displacement Analysis for MARTINI lipids: Use msd_grid_timeavg.py to calculate the time-averaged MSD of pure DPPC lipids in a grid box.
+This script outputs a .txt file containing the timestep and MSD for each grid.

 Equilibrium and non-equilibrium Lattice simulation:

-Mean Squared Displacement Analysis for lattice:
+Mean Squared Displacement Analysis for Lattice:

 ## Output Data
 The scripts generate output files containing the analysis results.
-For example, displacement vectors, MSD values, and correlation functions.
-These files are saved in specified directories or alongside the input files, depending on the script's configuration.
+For example, MSD values, and correlation functions.
+These files are saved in specified directories (please specify your path for the saving outputs).

 ## Contributing
 We welcome contributions from the community!
 If you have suggestions for improvements, bug fixes, or new features, please feel free to submit an issue or pull request on GitHub.

+## Citation

 ## License